Introduction To Encryption Process

 So, cryptography is the art of writing or coding something so that only a specific person to whom it is addressed can understand that.
 No one else would be able to understand it.
 This cryptography can be in the form of images, or writing, text, design, architecture, or anything.
 There is no limit to that.

 Ever heard of Mona Lisa (Yes, it was drawn by Leonardo Davinci)?
-Yes, its even said that her left eye is also encrypted in the painting.
+Yes, it even said that her left eye is also encrypted in the painting.
 Not to mention that there could be a lot of conspiracies here as well.
-But, now you may have gotten an approximate idea as to what I am talking about and where I am heading.
+Now you may have gotten an approximate idea of what I am talking about and where I am heading.

 Also, do you remember the part previously where I told you that even the images are encrypted?
 Yes.
 Speaking virtually, hand-drawn images can be encrypted to show some sort of code of a map or some other stuff.
 Similarly, images can also be encrypted in sentences.
 This is called Steganography.
 Steganography is a form of encryption process where you write one thing, but you actually mean something else.

-Nowadays terrorists and a lot of ISIS people use this form to communicate with each other.
-They post ads on newspapers, which actually look like some normal advertisement but they actually mean something else.
+Nowadays, terrorists and a lot of ISIS people use this form to communicate with each other.
+They post ads in newspapers, which actually look like some normal advertisement, but they actually mean something else.

 Digital Cryptography and Encryption

-So, after reading all of this you might be wondering how does this all get entangled with computers.
+After reading all of this, you might be wondering how this all gets entangled with computers.
 It is simple.
 When you store something digitally, you may need some sort of security.
-For example, we all have a lot of internet accounts and we need to keep them secure.
+For example, we all have many internet accounts, and we need to keep them secure.
 So, the encryption process part here is with the server.
 For example, let us say you create an email account.

 Now, the password you used would have to store on the server.
 But this password cannot be in plain-text.
 The reason for that is because if the server gets compromised by some hacker, then all the data inside, it would then get released, and anyone can misuse it.
 So, this data needs to be secured.
 And this is where the encryption process part comes in between.